 Transport molecules are proteins that transport molecules across a lipid membrane.
 They can be inhibited reversibly, irreversibly or by a false substrate.

 A type of drug called cardiac glycosides reversibly inhibit the Na+-K+ ATPase so that the heart will contract harder.

-A more known type of drug called proton pump inhibitors irreversibly inhibit the H+-K+ ATPase in the chief cells in the stomach, causing the stomach acid to have a higher pH.
+A more known type of drug called proton pump inhibitors irreversibly inhibit the H+-K+ ATPase in the parietal cells in the stomach, causing the stomach acid to have a higher pH.
 The drug will covalently bind to the ATPase, which permanently inhibits it.

 The third type of transporter-binding drugs are actually substrates for the transporter.
 Like with the enzymes, this type of drug will use the transporter protein to get transported, which makes the transporter less available for its natural ligand.